What are the dates of the program?

 Enrolled fellows will have access to a wide selection of resources available to Harvard researchers during the program.
 We may provide co-working space on site at Harvard as an option, following COVID-19 restrictions and policies at Harvard.

 Do I need my employer's approval to apply for the program?

 We do not require written approval from your employer for the application.
 However, this is an employer-sponsored program and you are expected to dedicate at least 20% of your time to the work in this program.
-For industry participants, we expect your employer to sponsor you and pay the program fee.
+For industry participants, we expect your employer to sponsor your work and the program fee.
 We require all participants to sign the OpenDP Contributor License Agreement (CLA) to provide our users the assurance of properly licensed software.
-We highly recommend participants obtain their employer’s signature on the CLA.
+We highly recommend that participants obtain their employer’s signature on the CLA.

 Is there any visa/citizenship requirement?